RCarpus/meet-app/README.md

 ### Performance monitoring
 I used [Atatus](https://www.atatus.com/for/react) to peform performance monitoring for the app.

+## Offline features (PWA)
+Because this is a Progessive Web App, users can install the app to their home screens on desktop and mobile.
+Because the code is then saved on the device, limited functionality is still available when offline.
+This app has been built to allow users to the view the most recent events they have queried while offline.
+This is achieved by storing event data in localStorage with each GET request to the Google Calendar API.

 ## User Stories and Requirements
 ### FEATURE 1: FILTER EVENTS BY CITY